-Research shows that rituals can strengthen your family’s values (in the same way that traditions, family activities and gatherings do) and help pass these values on to your children.
+Rituals can strengthen your family’s values (in the same way that traditions, family activities and gatherings do) and help pass these values on to your children.
 Rituals also teach children skills like how to interact with others.

-Different kinds of rituals
+Different kinds of family rituals

 Rituals are often linked to religious festivals like Christmas, Chanukah or Ramadan.

-Your family might also have developed rituals for birthdays, mealtimes, bedtimes, weekends and cultural festivals, like Diwali, Halloween or Australia Day.
+Your family might also have rituals for birthdays, mealtimes, bedtimes, weekends and cultural festivals, like Diwali, Halloween or Australia Day.

 Your rituals might be things that no-one but your family understands – special morning kisses, code words for things, a restaurant you always go to after the movies, unusual food combinations or your own rules for sports.

 A ritual could be a common interest with someone in your family, such as going to football matches, studying insects, watching a particular TV show or playing a favourite board game.
 It might be riding bikes on Sundays, making scrapbooks, arranging family photo albums or making all kinds of different flavoured jellies or cup cakes.

 - At least once a month, make time for an activity your children enjoy.

 - Get your children to suggest something they’d like to know about you or your family – for example, your childhood or how you and your partner met – and make it part of a mealtime conversation.

 - Look through old photo albums so your children can find out more about your family history.